refinedev/refine/documentation/blog/2023-05-23-react-tooltip.md

 While the pages in the applications are automatically generate and are not editable, the `Layout` component provides some level of control over how the application is rendered to the browser.

 We could simply clear out the `Layout` component and create a simple component that we can use to render an element for our examples.
-However, since the predefined pages generated by refine simulate a real-world application, we have something close to what our examples may look like in an actual application.
+However, since the predefined pages generated by Refine simulate a real-world application, we have something close to what our examples may look like in an actual application.

 ## Creating a custom tooltip component